 Sponsor: PBS (2100 Crystal Dr., Arlington, VA 22202).

 A panel of America's foremost children's authors, illustrators and content experts will serve as honorary judges for the PBS KIDS Writers Contest.
 2015 honorary judges will be announced shortly.
 The 2014 honorary judges included:

-In addition to being one of the creators of PBS KIDS newest series, PEG + CAT, Billy Aronson is best known for his work in the theater, which includes the original concept/additional lyrics for the Broadway musical "Rent."
+In addition to being one of the creators of PBS KIDS Emmy-winning series, PEG + CAT, Billy Aronson is best known for his work in the theater, which includes the original concept/additional lyrics for the Broadway musical "Rent."
 His plays have been published in six volumes of "Best American Short Plays" and produced across the country.
 Billy has written for many popular public television programs including PBS KIDS’ "Where in the World Is Carmen Sandiego," "Reading Rainbow" and "Postcards from Buster," and for Sesame Workshop’s "Bert and Ernie’s Great Adventures."
 His television credits also include scripts for "The Wonder Pets!" (head writer, Emmy Award), "Upside Down Show," "Backyardigans," "Beavis and Butt-head," and "Courage the Cowardly Dog."
 Billy lives in Brooklyn with his wife Lisa Vogel and their hilarious creations, Jake and Anna.